Presage-Security/SmartSpectra-iOS-SDK/README.md

 ## Requirements

-- iOS 13.0 or later
+- iOS 15.0 or later
-- Swift 5.0 or later
-- Xcode 11.0 or later
+- Xcode 15.0 or later
-- Swift Tools 5.10 or later
+- Not usable with emulators